For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 While this might seem like a distant threat when you're in another corner of the world, it will catch up with you eventually – especially if you ever return to the UK.

-Basically, it's not worth the risk.
+It's not worth the risk.

-The idea that you can move abroad to avoid repayments is just one of many myths about Student Loans – make sure you don't fall for any of the others.
+The idea that you can move abroad to avoid repayments is just one of many myths about Student Loans.
+Make sure you don't fall for any of the others.